 I went to law school because I believed in the power of law to change people's lives for the better.
 And I have never been happier, professionally speaking, than when I was making almost no money but believed that what I was doing mattered.

-If the primary reason you're applying to law school is because you want one of those $160,000 jobs, don't
+If the primary reason you're applying to law school is because you want one of those $160,000 jobs, don't.
+Forget it.

 Like medicine, law used to be a sure-shot to making a very, very good income.
 Not anymore.